ianvanharten/all-time-reading-list/README.md

 ## August 2023
 - Gung-Ho, vol 1 -- Benjamin von Eckartsberg and Thomas von Kummant
 - Adrift: America in 100 Charts -- Scott Galloway
+- Skyscrapers Hide the Heavens: A History of Indian-White Relations in Canada -- J.R.
+Miller